SDU-eScience/UCloud/storage-service/wiki/files.md

 ## Properties

 The table below summarize the properties of a file.
-More details can be found below the table.

 | Property                 | Summary                                                                     |
 |--------------------------|-----------------------------------------------------------------------------|